eamonoreilly/azure-functions-openai-rag-cosmosdb-go/README.md

 After publish completes successfully, `azd` provides you with the URL endpoints of your new functions, but without the function key values required to access the endpoints.
 To learn how to obtain these same endpoints along with the required function keys, see [Invoke the function on Azure](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-azure-developer-cli?pivots=programming-language-csharp#invoke-the-function-on-azure) in the companion article [Quickstart: Create and deploy functions to Azure Functions using the Azure Developer CLI](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-azure-developer-cli?pivots=programming-language-csharp).

 ## Test MCP server in Azure Functions
 Open up the .vscode/mcp.json and start the remote function app.
-It will ask for the function name and also a key.
+It will ask for the function app name and also a key.
 The system key can be obtained from the portal (under keys) or the CLI (az functionapp keys list --resource-group <resource_group> --name <function_app_name>)

 ## Redeploy your code